 - 1. Citation

 - 2. Interpretation

-- 3. Application of act
+- 3. Application of the Act

 - 4. Embodiment of the general extraditions arrangements made between the Government of Grenada and the Government of the United States of America

 - 5. Limitations on surrender

+- 6. Repeal of Extradition Act (United States of America) Order, 2018